 Why Is A Positive Parent-child Relationship Important?

 Loving parents create loving children.
 Your relationship with your children and how attached you are to them indicates how the child is going to be in the future.
-It also affects the strength of their social, physical, mental and emotional health.

 Here are a few positive outcomes of a healthy PCR.